 Whenever the necessary technology is present, we open the doors of our S-Bahn trains automatically.
 This lets you board and disembark without touching any surfaces, and it also lets fresh air circulate in the carriages.
 Our vehicles' climate control systems also pump ample fresh air through trains, helping to further minimise the risk of infection.

-We assist our passengers by providing important information, e.g. announcements on trains and at stations, and ensuring that medical-grade masks are on sale at our trains' on-board bistros.
+We assist our passengers by providing important information, e.g. announcements on trains and at stations.

-It is compulsory throughout Germany to wear a medical-grade mask (surgical mask or FFP2 mask) when using any form of local transport as well as at stations, stops and on platforms.
-In the federal state of Bavaria it is compulsory to wear an FFP2 mask.
+It is compulsory throughout Germany to wear an FFP2 mask when using any form of local transport as well as at stations, stops and on platforms.
 Please observe the currently applicable regulations of the respective federal state.
 Federal state-specific regulations (in German only)

 All employees who interact in person with passengers on local and long-distance trains wear medical-grade masks.
-DB has an urgent request to make of all passengers: when you are on a train, please be responsible and considerate by wearing a medical-grade mask, maintaining social distance and complying with hygiene regulations.
+DB has an urgent request to make of all passengers: when you are on a train, please be responsible and considerate by wearing an FFP2 mask, maintaining social distance and complying with hygiene regulations.